vidithbalasa/4-bit-Quantized-CUDA-Kernel/README.md

 ## Overview

 VRAM is expensive.
 But the rich people making AI keep building bigger models.
-Since we can't buy more GPUs, we instead make the weights smaller.
+Since we can't buy more GPUs, we make the weights smaller.
 Presenting the 4 bit kernel.
 Shrink the model, not your wallet.

 ## Technical Details